Fintech 🧠 Food - The Frontier of Embedded Finance

 If the rumors are true that Goldman has taken a kick from the Fed over its partnership division, you have to wonder if the revenue projections for embedded Finance can ever be delivered.

-This is a sign two things are happening in the market.
+Two things are happening in the market.